 Welcome to my website Dragonfly-Days my name is Bill Jones and I've been a Dragonfly enthusiast for as long as I can remember!
-I want to let you all know that the website has been completely revised and updated as of early 2014.
-Lots of new information has been collected since I originally created this website in 2008 and loads of new images have also been added, in larger format, additionally, I've included some really great new locations for you to visit and enjoy.
+I want to let you all know that this website has been completely revised and updated as of early 2015.
+Loads of new information has been collected since I originally created the website in 2008 and lots of larger format new images have been captured and added, I've also included some really great new locations to visit and enjoy.

 Dragonfly-Days is dedicated to the study and photography of Dragonflies and Damselflies in the South Wales area of the United Kingdom.
 The concept behind this website is simple, I want to share with you the very best places I know, so that you might be able to see some of the 33 species we have recorded in this interesting and habitat rich area.

 Glamorgan and Monmouthshire (Gwent) make up the geographical area that this website covers.
 It has a varied range of habitat with coastal plain, river valleys, upland and moorland; most of them have excellent habitat for a wide range of our 57 recorded British and Irish species.
 Small lakes, ponds, pools and a network of rivers, that includes the wonderful Usk and Wye, should help make your Dragonfly-Days an absolute pleasure.